 We arrived with the onset of dusk and found ourselves surrounded immediately by grime, the streets overrun by men of all ages, white-haired and bent from age, sprightly and teenaged, men of all shapes and sizes and occupations, bound only by the aggression with which they peddled their curiosity.

-Hawkers flocked to us, drawn like flies to Gray’s pale skin, glowing still through layers of dust.
+Hawkers flocked to us, eyes drawn to Gray’s pale skin, glowing still through layers of dust.
 My Western clothing, jeans and a T-shirt, the least provocative outfit I own, was hyper-sexualized and fetishized, an invitation I had never meant to send.

 ”Kahan se aye ho, Indian madam?” they asked.